Can You Bring a Steamer on a Cruise Ship for your Clothes?

 If security spots you have a steamer in your luggage, it will be confiscated until you disembark.

-Can You Bring a Clothes Steamer on a Cruise Ship?
+Can I Bring a Clothes Steamer on a Cruise Ship?

 Due to being a potential fire hazard, steamers and irons are listed as prohibited items and not allowed onboard a cruise ship.
 Instead, passengers can use self-service laundry facilities or pressing services for a small per-item fee.